-Mr. David Douglass is Managing Partner of the Washington, D.C. office and a partner in the Government Contracts, Investigations & International Trade Practice Group.
+David Douglass is Managing Partner of the Washington, D.C. office and a partner in the Government Contracts, Investigations & International Trade Practice Group.

 Areas of Practice

-For more than two decades David has drawn on his prosecutorial and trial experience to advise and represent life sciences companies, health care providers, payers and government contractors on compliance and risk management, defense of government investigations, litigation and, of course, trial.
-David has represented numerous companies and individuals in criminal and civil, False Claims Act (whistleblower), investigations and litigation.
+For more than two decades David has drawn on his prosecutorial and trial experience to advise and represent life sciences companies, healthcare providers, payers and government contractors on compliance and risk management, defense of government investigations, litigation and, of course, trial.
+He has represented numerous companies and individuals in criminal and civil, False Claims Act (whistleblower), investigations and litigation.
 David has been lead trial counsel in federal courts, including Washington, D.C., Maryland, Virginia, North Carolina, Indianapolis and New York.
 In 2006 he successfully defended the first False Claims Act lawsuit brought against a private contractor, CusterBattles LLC, for work performed for the Coalition Provisional Authority.
 He was the past Chair of the ABA Health Law Section.

-A substantial part of David's practice consists of drawing upon his experience to strengthen his clients' compliance and risk management programs.
+A substantial part of his practice consists of drawing upon his experience to strengthen his clients' compliance and risk management programs.
 In an era of unprecedented scrutiny by regulatory agencies, enforcement officials and potential whistleblowers, compliance and litigation risk management plans are an integral part of a sound business plan.
 By working closely with his clients to understand their risks, needs, resources and objectives, David helps them develop and implement practical risk management measures designed to reduce the risk of civil and criminal liability as well as the business disruption that can result from an investigation.

 Even the best risk management plan cannot completely prevent investigations and litigation, however.
 When they do occur David draws upon his experience as a former prosecutor and experienced trial attorney to diagnose the nature of the investigation, triage the immediate needs and develop a sound litigation plan based on the company's resources, needs and business objectives.